Freemium mobile market in shambles.

 imagine thinking an advertisement for capri-sun or some shit is worse than enticing kids to buy meaningless virtual items

-46. 2 weeks ago
+46. 8 months ago

 Anonymous

 In-app purchases to kids are objectively less bad than corporate propaganda- I mean advertising to kids.
-Advertising to children is extremely fucked up and I despise how normalized constant advertising in all aspects of live has become.
+Advertising to children is extremely fricked up and I despise how normalized constant advertising in all aspects of live has become.

-47. 2 weeks ago
+47. 8 months ago

 Anonymous